-Welcome to your ultimate guide to favicon design.
-In this article, we'll run through exactly how to create a perfect favicon, with specific tips for creating a favicon for Apple Touch, Windows 8, Android, Chrome, Opera and Safari – including a handy guide to the different favicon sizes and formats you need to know.
-You can use the boxout opposite to jump to the section you want.
+In this article, we are going to run through the process of how to design the perfect favicon.
+We'll include specific tips for creating a favicon for Apple devices, Android, Chrome, Opera and Safari.
+Plus a handy guide to the different favicon sizes and formats you need to know.
+Use the Quick Links (right) to jump straight to the section you want.

 - Looking for a different kind of icon?
 See our guide to the best free icon sets

-In the old days of the early web, creating a favicon involved linking a 16x16px icon file and that was that.
-Nowadays, it's a little more complicated – there are different favicon sizes and processes for different contexts.
+In the early days of the web, a favicon was simply a 16x16px icon file, but nowadays it's a little more complicated.
+There are different favicon sizes and processes for different contexts.
 Creating a proper favicon is a science.

 Favicon design rules